 In short: your best bet is to apply to all of the insurers yourself or to get a (decent, reputable) broker to do it for you.
 It’s an extra step that will be worth it in the long run in a monetary sense.
 (You know we’re very serious when we refer to saving money as ‘in a monetary sense’.
 Fancy. 💅)

 You might think that getting mortgage protection just comes down to the prices offered by the insurers.
 Sure, what else would you need to think about?

-Well, there are actually a bunch of other useful benefits that you can get included with your mortgage protection cover.
+Well, there are actually a bunch of other useful benefits that you can get included, depending on your level of cover.
 Did your bank tell you about that, as a valued customer?
 I’d just about keel over if they did, to be honest.

 The benefits/bits to consider are: